jihongliu2024/jihongliu.github.io/_pages/about.md

 ---
 permalink: /
-title: "What is the Bioinformatics Virtual Coordination Network"
+title: "About me"
-excerpt: "What is BVCN?"
+#excerpt: "What is BVCN?"
 author_profile: true
 redirect_from:
   - /about/